Sometimes it is hard to do the right thing, but as disciples of Jesus, we must try.

 Also, you have limits on how many designs you can use any image in, the total number of pixels that the designs can add up to equal (REALLY?
 This seems crazy, who is counting?), the number of times a final item will be reproduced (and who will keep track when things are distributed on the web or downloaded for free?).

 If you are only going to use the images for blog or social media uses for your church, you may be OK.
 There are some additional rules in a little bit on that.

-However, for Effective Church Communications, the recent addition of the number of pixels and some of the other limitations make it so that I cannot use their images in good conscience any longer.
+However, for Effective Church Communications, the recent addition of the number of pixels and some of the other limitations make it so that I cannot use their images (I only go to the Pexels and Pixabay section now) in good conscience any longer.
 It's still a great image-creation program and I'm working on some new videos to illustrate that.

 - Their templates